 If such are your desires as a car-buyer then you’ll soon find yourself cast adrift in a sea of overly-complex GT land-missiles masquerading as legitimate driver’s cars.
 If you buy a new car with serious power it will almost always come with strings attached.
 Only in the realm of exotic cars can you obtain a truly high-powered sports-car; which is great for the wealthy, but what about we less well-funded gear-heads?

-There are, of course, several solutions.
+There are, thankfully, several solutions.
 A few of the OEMs who are guilty of fattening up their sports-car specials have introduced smaller, tighter new models that offer a much purer driving experience.
-Many an automotive journalist will tell you that cars like the BMW M2 and the Porsche Cayman are a lot more fun to drive than their larger, more powerful siblings.
+Many an automotive journalist will tell you that cars like the BMW M2 and the Porsche Cayman can be a lot more fun to drive than their larger, more powerful siblings.

 Simply buying an older car can solve the problem as well.
 However, then you start to miss out on the benefits of the horsepower wars that have been going on for the past 15 years or so.
 Modern technology can be of great aid to driving purists, but most of the OEMs simply aren’t willing to make the necessary compromises for a truly visceral automotive experience.